 Contact the Family Support Council via e-mail: firstname.lastname@example.org

-How do I benefit from being on the Council?Participation on the Family Support Council provides you with an opportunity to offer input from your perspective and on behalf of all families and individuals served by Community Bridges.
-Participation in Council activities helps you build self-confidence, self-esteem and leadership skills.
-You and fellow council members are presented with opportunities to participate in public speaking, focal area events and other opportunities to build community connections for families and individuals.
+How do I benefit from being on the Council?Participation in the Family Support Council provides you with an opportunity to offer input from your perspective and on behalf of all families and individuals served by Community Bridges.
+Participation in Council activities helps you build self-confidence, self-esteem, and leadership skills.
+You and fellow council members are presented with opportunities to participate in public speaking, focal area events, and other opportunities to build community connections for families and individuals.
 But the most important benefit is the feeling of personal satisfaction that comes from collaborating with other families and recognizing when you know you have made a difference in someone else’s life as well as your own.

 Contact the Family Support Council